scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 ---
 layout: post
-title:  "Hash Tables in JavaScript"
+title:  "Tackling Hash Table Problems in JavaScript"
 date:   2018-02-20 19:45:31 +0530
 categories: ["javascript", "computer science"]
 author: "Dave Cohen"
 ---

-*Hash Table Algorithm Approaches*

-I have been intrigued and intimidated by algorithms and data structures since first learning about them.
-I've been attempting problems that can be solved with hash tables.
-I'm hoping that sharing my approaches can help me and others make bigger strides in conquering these challenging problems.
+Algorithms and data structures can be intimidating.
+The goal of this post is to explain some approaches to solving hash table algorithm problems providing clear examples with detailed solution explanations.
+I'm hoping this will help anyone uninitiated alleviate fears and make bigger strides in conquering these challenging problems.

 ## Why Hash Tables?

-While attending Fullstack Academy, I participated in an algorithms class taught by alumnus Clément Mihailescu.
+While attending Fullstack Academy, I participated in an algorithms class taught by alumnus Clément Mihailescu, an employee of Google.
 I found the class to be enlightening and engaging.
-I was partially star-struck because he works at Google.
+(I was also star-struck because he works at Google.)
 He founded [AlgoExpert](https://www.algoexpert.io/) which is a top-notch platform for practicing interview problems.
 I highly recommend it for those who are serious about acing their interviews.
-I was inspired by the power of hash tables after the class and I did around 5 problems of various difficulty on LeetCode.
+I was inspired by the power of hash tables after the class and went on a journey to solve as many hash table problems as I could find.

 ## A Brief Introduction to Hash Tables